 If you are a hobbyist, use your partner or a family member to do this.
 Or use a tripod, and get in the frame with your child!
 After all, who knows better than you how to make him or her smile?

 Lisa Tichané, France

 Want to learn hundreds of others helpful tips and be inspired to capture children and family images oozing with happiness?
-Join Lisa for the very first round of her Capturing Joy photography workshop.
+Join Lisa for her Capturing Joy photography workshop.
 Interacting with your subjects to create joyful moments and expressions, capturing parent/child interaction filled with laughter and complicity, using light and composition to enhance the emotional impact of your images, creating a storytelling series that will make you smile are some of the topics that will be covered in this 4-week online course!
-Class starts in January and is currently open for registration here.
+Class starts in Monday August 11, 2014 and is currently open for registration here.